morris-lab/Capybara/README.md

 ***Visualization***

-Here, we visualize the transition scores on the UMAP comparing to their time points of collection.
+Here, we visualize the transition scores on the UMAP, comparing to their time points of collection.
 Additionally, we compared the scores between time points using box plots.
-Other visualization methods, such as violin plot, can also be adapted.
+Other visualization methods, such as violin plots, can also be adapted.

 Below is visualization results of cardiac reprogramming process.
 <p align="center">